jrhenderson1988/blixt-php/README.md

 It is also intended to implement query parsing so that an input search string can be converted to the correct query type before searching is performed.

+## Improvements

+These are improvements that are intended for the future.

+### Caching

+Implement a storage agnostic cache (Redis, Memcached, Filesystem etc.) that we can use to improve search performance.
+There are a number of use cases for a cache in this project:

+- Cache recently executed searches.
+Saves us needing to re-run the entire search process again for a repeated search.
+We can consider storing the entire scored and sorted result set for really quick paging of results too.
+- Reduce memory usage by caching candidate document IDs during the search process in the case that there could be quite a lot of them.
+- Cache certain mappings of data for quick look-ups and to be able to avoid hitting the database storage.
+For example we could store a look-ups from terms to documents which would tell us which terms are present in which documents as well as how many times etc.

+*Note:* To implement some of the above features we would potentially need to use a unique session identifier to pass back and receive from the user to ensure that cached searches are only valid for that user and to stop those cached objects being cleared.
+This is definitely the case when caching a full set of search results to allow the user to paginate.
+It could also be worth caching versions that are not considered session-specific to allow many users searching for the same thing to see the same search results quickly.

+### Term -> document reverse lookup table

+During the indexing process we can use an extra table to store a mapping of terms to documents, which will tell us which documents a given term appears in.
+This would allow us to skip a lot of the process of trying to determine candidate document IDs by simply grabbing the list of documents that a term appears in to allow us to rapidly generate (or in the case of prohibited terms, reduce the number of) candidate document IDs.

 ## Reading

 - https://www.elastic.co/guide/en/elasticsearch/guide/current/controlling-relevance.html